 Build a Transition Team

 Team size and composition will depend on the size and nature of your business, but you generally want to include both in-house personnel and outside advisors.
 An ideal team might include a couple of top managers, some outside advisors such as your outside counsel and accountant, and a professional business broker/advisor.
+But even with all of these people on board, you’d need to read about expenses mangement to economize on expenses.
+Customized keynote speeches and presentations from a professional speaker are advisable at this transitional stage.

 Clarify Decision-Making Strategy